 The incident occurred during the previous 8-day Queensland cruise (itinerary March 29 - April 6) to Brisbane, Airlie Beach and Newcastle.
 As both itineraries were Sydney roundtrips, there were many passengers booked back-to-back (cruise combining both voyages into one).

-As compensation, all booked passengers received full refunds plus 100% future RCI cruise credit.
+As compensation, all bookings received a full refund plus 100% future RCI cruise credit.
 The cancelled voyage included the NZ ports Bay of Islands, Auckland, Akaroa, Dunedin, Fiordland Park.

 January 2011, CDC reported on the voyage January 3 to 8, a Norovirus outbreak infected 150 passengers (out of 2336, or 6,4%) and 3 crew (out of 861, or 0,4%).
-All sick experienced the Noro virus symptoms (Gastrointestinal disease) of vomiting and diarrhea.
+All sick experienced the Norovirus symptoms (Gastrointestinal disease) of vomiting and diarrhoea.
 The next departure from homeport Tampa FL was delayed by ~5 hours for extensive sanitizing.

 |2011||Propulsion / Power Loss|

 On most 2011 cruises, the ship was departing and arriving in homeport Tampa Florida under orders of USCG assigned COTP (“Captain of The Port Order”).
 This situation was caused by malfunction of one of the vessel’s 2 Azipods (propulsion units).

 The propulsion system issue made the ship inoperative for manoeuvring in port and required tractor tugs to escort it every time it was in Tampa Bay (arriving or departing) for safety reasons (in case the other Azipod fails too).
 The problem was fixed in late Autumn when the ship entered drydock for a scheduled refurbishment.